brooklabteam/www-ekipafanihy/work.md

 ## Outreach and Teaching

-In collaboration with the [Brook lab at the University of Chicago](brooklab.org), we host one data analysis course and one on-on-one scientific mentoring program each year for Malagasy biology students at the graduate level.
+In collaboration with the [Brook lab at the University of Chicago](brooklab.org), we host one data analysis course and one one-on-one scientific mentoring program each year for Malagasy biology students at the graduate level.

 <div class="row">